jp-quant/jp-quant.github.io/_posts/2020-09-18-fbprophet_bayesian_glm.md

 - $$\boldsymbol{m}$$ [*1-Dimensional*] = Growth Offset (or the "intercept" value)
 - $$\boldsymbol{\delta}$$ [*N-Dimensional*] = Growth Rate Changepoints Adjustments

-Notice how while $$k$$ and $$m$$ are 1 dimensional, or simply as constants, $$\delta$$ is an $$N$$ dimensional variable, where such *integer* value $$N$$ is also a hyper-parameter, though not as important as scales (as advised by Facebook), for tuning.
+Notice how while $$k$$ and $$m$$ are 1 dimensional, or simply as constants, $$\delta$$ is an $$N$$-dimensional variable, where such *integer* $$N$$ is also a hyper-parameter, though not as important as prior scales, for tuning.

-> Our $$\delta$$ here is somewhat similar to the commonly known concept in mathematics called *Dirac Delta* in differential equation, used to tackle problems with piece-wise regressions & step-functions.
+> Our $$\delta$$ here is somewhat similar to the commonly known concept in mathematics called *Dirac Delta* in differential equations, used to tackle problems with piece-wise regressions & step-functions.

-Before finalizing our trend model, we also need to define a couple last components, although **these will NOT be as priors with distributions needed to be sampled for fit** but rather **most of which are transformed variables**, being **calculation results using the defined priors & hyper-parameters** above.
-These are:
+Before finalizing our trend model, we also need to define a couple last components, although **these will NOT be as priors with distributions needed to be sampled for fit** but rather *most of which are transformed variables and link functions*, being calculation results *using the defined priors & hyper-parameters* above:

 $$\boldsymbol{s}, A,\gamma$$